 - 2. The rules for team championships are applicable with the following exceptions: - a) For each weapon, the teams are composed of three fencers of the same nationality, one from category "A", one from "B" and one from "C" with or without reserve for each category.
-A team cannot begin the match if it is not complete. - b) In the case of a team being short of a fencer in any of the weapons, the team may use a fencer who has competed in the individual championships at another weapon, but his/her ranking will be deemed to be the last ranking at that weapon plus 1. - c) The teams are placed in the pools according to the ranking of the three fencers in the individual championship, the highest place for the team having the lowest total.
+A team cannot begin the match if it is not complete. - b) In the case of a team being short of a fencer in any of the weapons, the team may use a fencer who has competed in the individual championships at another weapon or who is registered but has yet to compete, but his/her ranking will be deemed to be the last ranking at that weapon plus 1. - c) The teams are placed in the pools according to the ranking of the three fencers in the individual championship, the highest place for the team having the lowest total.
 All the fencers registered for the team event must be present at the strip before the start of the match. - d) Each team may ask to substitute a fencer before the start of a bout, except in case of injury duly recognized by the Medical delegate, when the substitution can be immediate.
 There can be only one substitution per match. - 3.
 A fencer who has been replaced because of an injury may not fence again during that match.
 If both a fencer and the reserve, if any, are forced to retire, or if a fencer is excluded, their team is deemed to have lost the match. - 4.
 The relay system is always applied.
 The three fencers of a team fence against their opponent of the same category.
 Each fencer fences his/her opponent twice giving a total of 6 bouts.
 The bouts are for 5 touches (5-10-15-20- etc.).
 The maximum time for each bout is 3 minutes. - 5.
 The team that first reaches the maximum score of 30 touches, or that which has scored the greatest number of hits after the expiry of regular time, is the winner. - 6.
 The order of categories for each match is established by the referee with the captains on the strip prior to the start of the match: The referee will "toss a coin" and the winning captain will choose the first category in the order.
-The losing captain will choose the second category. - 7.
-The competition consists of a round of pools of 3 or 4 teams, in which all the teams participate, and a direct elimination phase for a maximum of 16 teams, the other teams will be classified according to their place after the round of pools. - 8.
+The losing captain will choose the second category.

+- 7. The competition consists of a round of pools of 3 or 4 teams, in which all the teams participate, and a direct elimination phase for a maximum of 16 teams, the other teams will be classified according to their place after the round of pools. - 8.
 If there are fewer than 6 teams, they all fence in a single pool.
-A match for the 3rd and 4th places is then held, followed by a match for the 1st place between the teams who came 1st and 2nd in the pool.
+A match for the 3^{rd} and 4^{th} places is then held, followed by a match for the 1st place between the teams who came 1^{st} and 2^{nd} in the pool. - 9.
+The places in the final ranking table from 5th onwards are not fought for and teams are classified, within each round of the table, according to their ranking after the pools.